longnd2c/aws-terraform/README.md

-# aws-terraform
+# aws-ecs-docker
-Demo project to learn CI/CD in AWS with Terraform
+deploy docker container to a ecs cluster.